esemeniuc/doshTrade/server/README.md

 # doshtrade server
-A graphql backend that stores and serves created find-replaces.
-Built with Rust and sqlite.
+A graphql backend that stores stock and option info.
+Built with Rust and postgres.
 Automatically integrates client html code as part of the binary.

 ## Requirements